Table of Contents

 Full text indexing installation

-The Full Text Indexing component enables search on phrases inside documents.
+The Full Text Indexing component enables search within document content in ShareAspace.

-The Full Text Indexing component can be installed on the same server where ShareAspace Host and other ShareAspace components are installed but the recommendation is to install any External Extension component on a separate machine.
+The Full Text Indexing component can be installed on the same server as the ShareAspace Host.
+However, it is recommended to run external extensions on a separate server when possible.

 Prerequisites